1. Bicom Systems

 Please note that upgrade procedures are conducted from Monday to Thursday, aligning with the availability of the SERVERware team, and upgrades can be scheduled until 10 PM in your time zone.
 It is recommended that upgrades be scheduled at least 7 days in advance.

-After addressing all four items mentioned above and confirming readiness, it is crucial to understand the process of the SERVERware procedure and its associated downtime which will be explained in the text below.
+After addressing all four items mentioned above and confirming readiness, it is crucial to understand the process of the SERVERware procedure and its associated downtime, which will be explained in the text below.

 NOTE: As a recommendation, we advise stopping all VPSs prior to starting the SERVERware upgrade procedure.
 However, it is important to note that this step is not mandatory, and the upgrade can proceed without interruption even if the VPSs remain active.

-1. On the scheduled date & time, we will start firstly with the upgrade of the Backup host to 3.3.x, and there will be no downtime as it is the Backup host in question.
+1. On the scheduled date & time, we will start firstly with the upgrade of the Backup host to v3.3.1, and there will be no downtime as it is the Backup host in question.

 After upgrading the Secondary host, we would need to initiate a failover so that Secondary and Primary switch places, and that one should not take more than 15 minutes.
 There will be downtime during the failover, so around 15 minutes in total.
 During failover, all VPSs will be non-operational.